PeyacisSmagla/search_application/README.md

 Dynamic Search:

 Users can enter keywords into a search bar to dynamically filter the displayed results.
-The search functionality updates in real-time, providing instant feedback as the user types.
-Filtering Options:

-Multiple filtering options allow users to refine their search based on specific criteria.
-Users can combine different filters to narrow down the results.
 Responsive Design:

 The application is designed to be responsive, ensuring optimal user experience across various devices and screen sizes.